Steve Jobs to Posthumously Receive a Presidential Medal of Freedom

 Others have received the award posthumously, including civil rights giant the Rev. Martin Luther King Jr. in 1977 and music legend Elvis Presley and baseball great Babe Ruth, both in 2018.

-This year's presentation ceremony is set for July 7 at the White House.
-The 17 recipients will also include Olympic gold medal winners gymnast Simone Biles and soccer star Megan Rapinoe, former US Rep. and gun-safety advocate Gabrielle Giffords and actor Denzel Washington.
+This year's 17 recipients also include two Olympic gold medal winners, gymnastics icon Simone Biles and soccer star Megan Rapinoe, as well as former US Rep. and gun-safety advocate Gabrielle Giffords and actor Denzel Washington.